 Preparation of a research proposal: All supported scholars are required to prepare a fellowship application for submission to an external sponsor by the first anniversary of their enrollment.
-Trainees should consult with the Program Director at least 6 months prior to the due date of their fellowship application to discuss a suitable external sponsor mechanism.
+Trainees should consult with the Program Director and their Faculty mentor at least 6 months prior to the due date of their fellowship application to discuss a suitable external sponsor mechanism.
 Fellowship awards available to veterinarians include Ruth Kirchstein Individual National Research Service Awards (NRSA), Mentored Clinical Scientist Development Awards (K08), American Heart Association Fellowships and others.

 Conditions of Appointment

 The scholarship funds for The Graduate Program for Veterinary Scientists are provided by the National Institutes of Health.
 The NIH requires that the research conducted by the trainee must address the NIH mission and goals (http://www.nih.gov/about/mission.htm).
 All of the approved faculty trainers have NIH-funded research projects that will meet this requirement.

 Trainees appointed to an NIH T32 fellowship are required to sign a Payback agreement (http://grants.nih.gov/grants/funding/416/phs6031.pdf) that indicates that you will perform qualified research or teaching activities for a length of time equal to the period of NRSA support you received.
 Receiving 12 months of training support obligates you to perform 12 months of qualified research or teaching activities as payback.
 Only the first year of training incurs a payback obligation; the second year of training pays back the first year, with each month of qualifying payback activity paying back one month of NRSA support.
 If you receive two full years of T32 training, you will have completed your payback obligation.
 In general, payback activity must involve at least 20 hours per week and be conducted over 12 consecutive months.